 “We have a responsibility to uphold our ancestral teachings,” Úst̓i says.
 “If we can ensure that the next generation knows the things we’re privileged to know, then our Heiltsuk territory will still be here for hundreds of generations to come.”

 Earlier this year, the Heiltsuk people and 26 other First Nations reached an agreement to secure the long-term sustainable management and protection of 19 million acres of these ancient ecosystems.
 The agreement was more than a decade in the making for these First Nations, involving the provincial government, the forestry industry and conservation groups including The Nature Conservancy, which helped broker the deal.

-“This is a really big deal,” said Jenny Brown, the Director of Conservation for TNC Canada.
-“It lights the path for fulfilling a commitment to a future with some logging, sustainability of old growth forests, and a vital and robust indigenous voice in this region.”
+“This is a really big deal,” said Jenny Brown, the Director of Conservation for The Nature Conservancy's Canadian affiliate Nature United.
+“It lights the path for fulfilling a commitment to a future with some logging, sustainability of old growth forests, and a vital and robust Indigenous voice in this region.”

 Secure home, secure environment

 For millennia, Indigenous peoples have both shaped and been shaped by the landscapes in which they’ve lived—protecting and conserving natural resources for future generations, while also managing them for their needs in the present.
 However, over the last couple centuries, these lands and their peoples have been facing never-before-seen threats from human development.